MarilenaRoque/b-calendar/README.md

 Associated to each other as described below:

-- A User can have zero or many meetings
+- A user can have zero or many meetings
 - A Room can have zero or many meetings
 - A Meeting belongs to a user and a room.